Equi'Vision: An Employment Equity Tool

 Pay gaps may be null (equal to 0% or $1.00), positive (larger than 0% or smaller than $1.00), or negative (smaller than 0% or larger than $1.00).
 Null pay gaps reveal that designated group and non-designated group employees receive equal pay.
 Positive pay gaps reveal that designated group employees receive lower pay than non-designated group employees.
 Negative pay gaps reveal that designated group employees receive higher pay than non-designated group employees.

-Reporting Pay Gap Information
+Reporting Representation and Pay Gap Information

 Term